2025 Symposium

 Mapping individual vernal pools within the California Central Valley

-Reagan Murray, San Francisco Estuary Institute
+Regan Murray, San Francisco Estuary Institute

 4:20 Closing Remarks